LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 However, there are two changes we need to make:

 #.
 Primary key properties must have both a getter and setter.
 #.
 The value of a primary key property is set by the database when an object is first stored.
 Therefore, we shouldn't be setting this value in the constructor.
+So we can remove the code in the constructors that explicitly sets the value of ``Id``, along with the ``nextId`` field.

 So the code sample above can be simplified to the following.

 .. sourcecode:: csharp
    :lineno-start: 16

-   public int Id { get; }
+   public int Id { get; set; }

    public Event(string name, string description, string contactEmail) {